jdfr/Slic3r/README.standalone.md

 The configuration file YOUR_CONFIGURATION.ini should be prepared with the same nozzles as the ones used for generating the *.paths file.

 ALSO, VERY IMPORTANT: all configuration parameters relative to filament dimensions (especially the different *_width parameters) MUST NOT BE IN ABSOLUTE TERMS, BUT BE LEFT AS DEFAULT (0) OR CONFIGURED AS PERCENTAGES.
 Otherwise, slic3r will likely error out, or hang the computer.
+In general, Slic3r does lots of sanity checks, but many of them are disabled when using the --import-paths flag!

-The slices file YOUR_SLICES_FILE.paths is the file to read the slices from.
+The file YOUR_SLICES_FILE.paths is the file to read the slices from.
 The resulting gcode will be in YOUR_SLICES_FILE.gcode.

 If you want a Windows redistributable executable, you have lots of options, such as downloading `pp` from CPAN and doing